darcy-linde-digitalcrafts/Typescript-Introduction/README.md

 3. Pat yourself on the back.
 You just compiled your first TypeScript file!

-## Hey Wait That Was Just JavaScript
+## Hey wait that was just JavaScript

 You probably noticed that the code we added to `app.ts` was no different than ordinary JavaScript code.
 And yet, it still considered valid by the TypeScript